Adam-Musial-AMu/currency-converter-react/README.md

 ## Interface view
 ![CURRENCY-CONVERTER](interface_view.gif)
 ## Description
 This is simple Currency Converter app.
 It was created as a practical exercise in a [YouCode](https://www.facebook.com/youcodepl) programming course.
 This project was created with [Create React App](https://github.com/facebook/create-react-app), as the purpose of the exercise was to practice React JS.
+The application downloads current exchange rates from an external API, which allows you to convert amounts expressed in all currencies provided by the API into PLN.
 ## Technologies used
 - HTML
 - CSS